-Consequently, dealing with paper mail in prompt and conclusive fashion should feature on any good habits list.
+Consequently, dealing with paper mail promptly and conclusively should feature on any good habits list.

 5. Clean kitchen surfaces after cooking and/or eating

-Much like dishes, clean surfaces are a must in order to secure your kitchen’s welcoming feel.
+Much like dishes, clean surfaces are a must to secure your kitchen’s welcoming feel.
 As you may know, humans are hungry creatures.

-We tend to spend a lot of time in the kitchen and it often serves as a gathering point in our home.
-This is why no list of good habits would be complete without kitchen cleanups.
+We tend to spend a lot of time in the kitchen, and it often serves as a gathering point in our home.
+That’s why no list of good habits would be complete without kitchen cleanups.